microsoftarchive/BatchAI/recipes/CNTK/CNTK-GPU-Python-Distributed/Readme.md

 ### Python Jupyter Notebook

-You can find Jupyter Notebook for this sample in [CNTK-GPU-Python-Distrbuted.ipynb](./CNTK-GPU-Python-Distrbuted.ipynb).
+You can find Jupyter Notebook for this recipe in [CNTK-GPU-Python-Distrbuted.ipynb](./CNTK-GPU-Python-Distrbuted.ipynb).

 ### Azure CLI 2.0

-Under Construction...
+You can find Azure CLI 2.0 instructions for this recipe in [cli-instructions.md](./cli-instructions.md).

 ## Help or Feedback
 --------------------